vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/readme.md

 - Type: `string`
 - Required: Yes

-The domain name where the current website is deployed.
+The domain name where the current site is deployed.

 ### nav <MyBadge text="improved" type="warn" />